Do you need lesson ideas and Dot activities? I have you covered in this blog post.

 We simply love The Dot by Peter H. Reynolds.
 It is one that we use year after year.
-Here are a few lesson plan ideas for you to use with this book or on International Dot Day [Yes… it is a thing!]
+Here are a few activities and lesson plan ideas for you to use with this book or on International Dot Day, on September 15th… every year!
+[Yes… it is a thing!]

 The Dot Videos

 Do you know about Emily Arrow on YouTube?
 She wrote The Dot Song to go with this great book.
 It has hand motions that go along with it, which is perfect for your Dot Day activities!

 I also love this recording of The Dot because it is by Peter Reynolds.
 He also talks about where he got the idea to write the book!
 What a great way to listen to REAL LIFE AUTHORS for writers’ workshop mini-lessons.

 You will want to be sure to include this video in your Dot activities.

 Here is a recording of the entire book, The Dot!